timeplus-io/docs/docs/public-beta-2.md

   * We also now support Debezium JSON as a read data format, with Upsert and CRUD (with CRUD currently being in preview).

 **Streaming Database and SQL**
-  * We've made a significant performance enhancement for hop window, from 10x to 100x.
+  * We've made a significant performance enhancement for the hop window, from 10x to 100x.
 This is especially helpful for large window sizes, such as 24 hours as a total window size, but showing updates every second.
-  * User-defined functions (UDFs) and user-defined aggregates (UDAs) are now able to return array as a data type.
+  * User-defined functions (UDFs) and user-defined aggregates (UDAs) are now able to return an array as a data type.

 **Other Enhancements**
   * (Experimental) We've added a collaboration feature, allowing you to invite team members to your workspace.
 Contact us to try it out!
-  * We've reorganized our navigation menu to provider a clearer workflow: "Add Data" is now at the top, followed by "Run SQL".
+  * We've reorganized our navigation menu to provide a clearer workflow: "Add Data" is now at the top, followed by "Run SQL".
 We've also added "Workspace Settings" to the menu, for quicker access to your UDFs and team members.

 ## May 16, 2023